Q: Who can apply?

 Q: What is the deadline to apply?

-A: Registration begins Wednesday, October 3rd at Noon.
-Registration will close on Friday October 5th at 4:30pm.
-Art Market is limited to the first 275 artist that register.
+A: Registration begins Wednesday, Oct.
+9 at 12:00pm.
+Registration will close on Friday, Oct.
+11 at 5:00pm, or until registration is full.
+Art Market is limited to the first 275 artists that register.
 There will be a waitlist created after that point.

 Q: How many vendors will be accepted?

 Q: Can I sell my work if I did not apply online?

 A: Yes, last year everyone on the waitlist was offered a spot to sell (over 20 people)

 Q: Is there a commission or fee to sell my work?

 A: The Art Market committee will take a 15% commission for every sale.
 This money will be used to fund the Art Market Scholarship.

 Q: How many scholarships are there and who qualifies for one?